Effective Kennel Training Techniques: Helping Your Dog Adjust and Feel Secure

 Bring Their Favorite Toys Into the Kennel

 One of the best tips for helping your dog acclimate to the kennel environment is to bring their favourite toys into the enclosure.
-By incorporating toys into the space, your dog will stay stimulated and happy when left alone in the kennel.
+By incorporating toys or other kennel accessories into the space, your dog will stay stimulated and happy when left alone in the kennel.
 Here are some toys you may want to include:

 - Ropes